You've reached the Tonbridge History website at www.tonbridgehistory.org.uk. Click if you would like to add this address to your list of favourites.

 Tonbridge Castle and the 'Great Bridge', as they were in 1795 (private collection)

 Tonbridge's history goes back a long way.
 People in the Iron Age used the river crossing here, as the Romans must have done later.
-A Saxon settlement probably grew up beside the river, before the Normans came and built the motte-and-bailey castle.
+A Saxon settlement may have grown up beside the river, before the Normans came and built the motte-and-bailey castle.
 Its massive gatehouse is now one of the finest surviving in the country.

 Mediæval Tonbridge was a market town of a few hundred people.
 Today the population exceeds 30,000, but the town's historic core remains.
 Tonbridge still has more than 150 listed buildings.